-1 Measured at 12.0% (2019: 11.5%) and excludes any bank-specific capital requirements.
-Pillar 2A buffer requirements have been temporarily removed in response to the Covid-19 pandemic.
-The Group's D-SIB buffer requirement, which is required to be disclosed from 1 September 2020 amounts to 1.5%, of which 1.0% is required to be held in CET I. There is currently no requirement for the countercyclical buffer add-on in South Africa or in other jurisdictions in which we have significant exposures.
+Measured at 13.0 per cent.
+(2021: 12.0 per cent.) and excludes any bank-specific capital requirements.
+Pillar 2A buffer requirements reinstated by the Prudential Authority from 1 January 2022.
+The Group's D-SIB buffer requirement amounts to 1.5 per cent., of which 1.0 per cent. is required to be held in CET 1.
+There is currently no requirement for the countercyclical buffer add-on in South Africa or in other jurisdictions in which SBG has significant exposures.